 5. Manufacture domestically!

 Yes, it’s true, it’s MUCH cheaper to have your products manufactured in China or Mexico than here at home.
 Don’t!
 Get it done here in the USA.
 American manufacturing is more expensive, however, it will also come with peace of mind.
 Working with a Chinese manufacturer almost guarantees that your product will be stolen, produced, and re-sold in Chinese markets by third parties.
 You’re probably thinking, “Tom, I’ll just sue them!”
 Think again.
 When you’re running a startup odds are you won’t be able to afford spending tens of thousands on legal fees.
 Not to mention that nations like China generally like to shelter their manufactures from legal action and rarely lose cases as it’s in their economy’s best interest.
+According to the Owens & Mulherin Law Firm, it’s essentially impossible to win a lawsuit against Chinese manufacturers as a startup.
 This is much more unlikely to occur here at home.
 You also will be able to exploit some marketing potential when your products are made here.
 Consumers often will buy the product that is made over than the competitors that is made in China if the price is the same.
 Your profit margin may be lower, however, if you market the “Made in the USA” bit correctly you may sell more units than if your product were to be made overseas.